pnnl/tesp/doc/TESP_DesignDoc.rst

 Figure 15.
 TEAgent dictionary and metrics

-The EnergyPlus dictionary and metrics structure in Figure 16 follows the same pattern as MATPOWER, GridLAB-D and TEAgent metrics.
+The EnergyPlus dictionary and metrics structure in Figure 16 follows the same pattern as PYPOWER, GridLAB-D and TEAgent metrics.
 There are 42 metric values in the array, most of them pertaining to heating and cooling system temperatures and states.
 Each EnergyPlus model is custom-built for a specific commercial building, with detailed models of